Skip to content

 • The key appears in the same file or location

-• Both the key name AND the source content change
+• Both the key name AND source content change (treated as new content)

 bash

-# Standard usage - automatically detects key renames
+# Standard usage with automatic key rename detection

 npx lingo.dev@latest i18n